molpopgen/fwdpy11/_sources/examples/migtest.md

 is calculated from a random sample of 10 diploids taken from each deme at the end of the simulation.
 For the scaling used here, the {math}`E[F_{st}]=\frac{1}{1+8Nm}`.
-It took about an hour to get these results on an 8-core laptop with a 10-th generation Intel i7 processor.
+It took about 17 minutes to get these results on a desktop machine with an AMD Ryzen 3600 CPU.

 :::